Ocean City Home Bank has joined OceanFirst!

 I like the fact that Ocean City Home Bank supports local causes.
 Does OceanFirst do the same?

 Absolutely.
 You’ll find that we give back to the neighbors we serve in every community we touch.
 Through OceanFirst Foundation, a private charitable organization, we have provided

 more than $30 million in grants to nonprofit organizations in areas such as housing, health and wellness, youth development and the arts.
 Read about it at www.oceanfirstfdn.org.

 How do I know you’ll still keep a focus on southern New Jersey?

 When we recently expanded into southern New Jersey, we created an executive position to do just that.
-Mark Foley is President of the Southern Division.
-One of Mark’s top priorities is to preserve the local expertise and local decision-making that you have every right to expect from OceanFirst, your community bank.
+Vincent D'alessandro is President of the Southern Division.
+One of Vincent's top priorities is to preserve the local expertise and local decision-making that you have every right to expect from OceanFirst, your community bank.

 I have accounts at both Ocean City Home Bank and OceanFirst Bank (or the former Cape Bank).
 Do I need to do anything special?